seekerted/MiABSFD-SlowerMadokajacks/README.md

 ## Installation

-Get and install this mod via Nexus Mods and Vortex (guide also in the link): (todo)
+Get and install this mod via Nexus Mods and Vortex (guide also in the link): <https://www.nexusmods.com/madeinabyssbinarystarfallingintodarkness/mods/12>

 ## Manual / Advanced Installation